cabforum/servercert/docs/BR.md

 | 2025-06-15T12:00:00Z | 2025-01-01T00:00:00Z (1735689600) | No | Validation time is after persistUntil timestamp, so record is not usable |
 | 2025-06-15T12:00:00Z | (not present) | Yes | No persistUntil parameter present, so no time restriction applies |

-The following table shows how the DNS TXT record TTL affects the validation data reuse period:
+The following table shows how the Persistent DCV TXT Record's TTL affects the validation data reuse period:

 Table: Examples of how the TTL affects the validation data reuse period